 My Mom's eggs benedict with cheese sauce is a perfect Christmas morning (or any morning) breakfast, or supper for that matter!

-Also note that most eggs benedict recipes call for poaching the eggs, and Mom did that sometimes (all I see online are non-stick poaching pans, no thanks!
+Also note that most eggs benedict recipes call for poaching the eggs, and Mom did that sometimes.
+(All I see online are non-stick poaching pans, no thanks!
 So you could use this method instead.)
 Usually though, she'd just fry them in butter or bacon grease, which is what I do.
 It's faster and really doesn't matter since they'll be covered in cheese sauce anyway!

 We'll sometimes make this eggs benedict with cheese sauce for a special Christmas morning breakfast, but it's easy enough for everyday.
 We also have it for a quick supper sometimes.

 - Organic english muffins, toasted.
 You could also just use your favorite bread and serve this on regular toast.
 This time we had it on toasted buns from our favorite local bakery where they make fermented bread.
 1 to 3 pieces per person.
 Kids usually can only eat one, adults eat 2 or 3.
 I have a recipe on my blog for homemade sourdough English muffins or lately we just buy them here: Organic english muffins -- they are delivered to your door!

 - Butter for spreading on the toasted bread – pastured butter is best.